abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 ### Advantages

 The advantage of this style is, that it makes sure the variable is initialized right at the point of declaration.
+It's impossible to forget to initialize it.

 It's also easy to read, because when you see the `auto` keyword at the beginning of the line, you can immediately conclude that a new local variable is introduced.
-You don't have to skip over a (potentially long type name) first to find the name of the variable.

-The name of the variable appears first, always at the same column.
+You don't have to skip over a (potentially long) type name first to find the name of the variable.
+The name appears always at the same column.
 Long type names are moved to the right, similar to the trailing return types on functions (`->` syntax, introduced with C++11).

 But in the end, it's just a coding style.
 In my view, it's a more modern one.
 Of course, you may prefer using the traditional style.
 Old habits die hard.